Venusberg (mythology): Tannhäuser folk ballad

 The narrative of La Sale's ballad becomes conflated with the name of Tannhäuser in German folklore of the early 16th century.
 A German Tannhauser folk ballad is recorded in numerous versions beginning around 1510, both in High German and Low German variants.
-Folkloristic versions were still collected from oral tradition in the early-to-mid 20th century, especially in the Alpine region (a Styrian variant with the name Waldhauser was collected in 1924).
+Folkloristic versions were still collected from oral tradition in the early-to-mid 20th century, especially in the Alpine region (a Styrian variant with the name Waldhäuser was collected in 1924).
 Early written transmission around the 1520s was by the means of printed single sheets popular at the time, with examples known from Augsburg, Leipzig, Straubing, Vienna, and Wolfenbüttel.
 The earliest extant version is from Jörg Dürnhofers Liederbuch, printed by Gutknecht of Nuremberg about 1515.
-This Lied von dem Danheüser explores the life of the legendary knight Tannhauser, who spent a year at the mountain worshiping Venus and returned there after believing that he had been denied forgiveness for his sins by Pope Urban IV.
+This Lied von dem Danheüser [sic] explores the life of the legendary knight Tannhäuser, who spent a year at the mountain worshiping Venus and returned there after believing that he had been denied forgiveness for his sins by Pope Urban IV.
 The Nuremberg version also identifies Venusberg with the Hörselberg hill chain near Eisenach in Thuringia, although other versions identify other geographical locations, as for instance in Swabia, near Waldsee.

 The popularity of the ballad continues unabated well into the 17th century.
 Versions are recorded by Heinrich Kornmann (1614) and Johannes Praetorius (1668).

 Interpretation

-The Venusberg legend has been interpreted as a Christianised version of the well-known folk-tale type of a mortal visiting the Otherworld: A human being seduced by an elf or fairy experiences the delights of the enchanted realm but later the longing for his earthly home is overwhelming.
+The Venusberg legend has been interpreted as a Christianised version of the well-known folk-tale type of a mortal visiting the otherworld: a human being seduced by an elf or fairy experiences the delights of the enchanted realm, but then the longing for his earthly home becomes overwhelming.
 His desire is granted, but he is not happy (often noting that many years have passed in the world during his absence) and in the end returns to fairy-land.